-(1) An attorney who practices in this court must comply with the Local Rules of Practice, District of Utah CM/ECF and Efiling Administrative Procedures Manual, Utah Rules of Professional Conduct, and Utah Standards of Professionalism and Civility.
-An attorney's conduct and professionalism are governed by these rules and the manual.

-- (2) An attorney who practices in this court must register to efile and receive electronic notifications of case activity. - (3) An attorney who practices in this court must maintain valid and current contact information, including mailing, email, and telephone, in PACER.
+- (1) An attorney who practices in this court must comply with the Local Rules of Practice, CM/ECF and Efiling Administrative Procedures Manual, Utah Rules of Professional Conduct, and Utah Standards of Professionalism and Civility.
+An attorney's conduct and professionalism are governed by these rules and the manual. - (1) An attorney who practices in this court must register to efile and receive electronic notifications of case activity. - (2) An attorney who practices in this court must maintain valid and current contact information, including mailing, email, and telephone, in PACER.

-DUCIVE 83-1.2 ATTORNEYS - ANNUAL REGISTRATION
+DUCIVR 83-1.2 ATTORNEYS - ANNUAL REGISTRATION